 - Database Reference: The use of all online databases, from social media to credit bureaus, to verify the customer's identity.

 Customers are counterparties in cybersecurity strategies and must take steps to protect businesses' information online.
 Since customers are vital to companies, their safety is always a priority.
 But customers don't like long identity verification processes.
-An extremely strong entry-level authentication can have negative consequences on the customer experience.
+Extremely strong entry-level authentication can have negative consequences on the customer experience.
 By applying pre-screening KYC verifications, Companies can achieve low KYC friction.
 Pre-screening KYC verifications include; email verification, device identity intelligence, and phone ID.

 How to Match KYC to Cybersecurity Policy?